christheblog/dataflow/README.md

 thread() { y << 2 } // binds y to 2
 ```

-Dataflow computation is run in parallel, but is DETERMINISTIC as long as you have only a blocking read and a write operation (and provided you don't attempt to bind the variable several time).
+A dataflow computation is run in parallel, but is DETERMINISTIC (provided you don't attempt to bind concurrently a variable several time).
 If a deadlock occurs, it will occur deterministically.

 The DSL is not as light as one could desire.
-The thread() { ... } syntax needs to declare all the variables that will be read in the block.
+The `thread() { ... }` syntax needs to declare all the variables that will be read in the block.
 This was an easy way to provide light-weight threads.
-When writing the code thread(x,y) { x + y }, the block { x + y } is executed only when x and y have been bound, and never before.
+When writing the code `thread(x,y) { x + y }`, the block `{ x + y }` is executed only when `x` and `y` have been bound, and never before.
 This guarantees that we will never block an OS thread and we can easily create thousands or millions of light-weight threads.

-A thread returns an unbound dataflow variable that will be bound once the thread block has been executed.
+A `thread()` call returns an unbound dataflow variable that will be bound with the result of the thread code block has been executed.

 you could write :
 ```scala